indiya77/MiniProject/2_Architecture/behavior diagrams/readme.md

 ## Use case diagram
 ---

-* The Use case diagram for the program is as shown below which is used to describe set of actions a system or a subject can perform.
+* The Use case diagram for the program is as shown below which is used to describe set of actions a system or a subject can perform.<br/>
 ![Use case](../../6_ImagesAndVideos/UseCase.png)
 <br/><br/>